- The gate to Hacker’s Hill Preserve is closed from Nov 1, 2020 – April 30, 2021.

-From May to the end of October the gate is open (M, W, F, Sat, Sun 8:30 am-sunset) and easily accessed via a paved roadway leading 753 feet above sea level to the top of the hill.
-There, you will find 27 acres of open fields and amenities for activities like walking, kite flying, nature observation, picnicking, geo-cashing, sunset watching, photography and more.
+From May to the end of October the gate is open to vehicle traffic (M, W, F, Sat, Sun) and easily accessed via a paved roadway leading 753 ft above sea level to the top of the hill.
+The hill has a restroom, picnic tables, and open fields perfect for walking, kite flying, nature observation, picnicking, sunset watching, photography and more.

-- Picnicking and bird watching.
+- Picnicking and bird watching

-- Kite flying and sunset viewing.
+- Kite flying and sunset viewing

 - Small events and wedding ceremonies (reservation and fee required) – Find out more here.

-- Hunting (by permission only; please wear blaze orange in season).
+- Hunting (by permission only; please wear blaze orange in season)

-- Snowmobiling (on designated trail).
+- Snowmobiling (on designated trail)

-- No camping or unauthorized night use.
+- No camping or nighttime use

-- Do not disturb wildlife and plant-life
+- Do not disturb wildlife and plant life